MikPoik/BotTailor/replit.md

 - Don't seek permission for implementing missing pieces that are clearly needed for the feature to work
 - ALWAYS Prefer complete implementation over workarounds, even if it requires more files/changes
 - Trace to source, not symptoms - Find the actual originating file/function, not just where errors surface
-- Fix the pattern, not just the instance

 UPDATED MANDATORY WORK PHASES
 Phase 1: Discover